 Can I buy cannabis online?

-If you live in a state where cannabis is currently illegal, the short answer is no.
+If you reside in a state where cannabis is currently illegal, then you cannot purchase weed products online.

-If you live in a state where marijuana is legal, then the answer is maybe.
+If you reside in a state where cannabis is legal, then you might be able to purchase weed online.

 How do I get my weed after purchase?